mudspringhiker/openstreetmap_datawrangling/ReadMe.md

 However, after the updates, there were still some problems remaining after the clean up, such as certain streets have different names.
 For example, Ranch Road 620 is also referred to as Farm-to-Market Road 620, US Highway 290 is also Country Road 290.
 These were not addressed in the project although it could be easily added to the "mapping_street" dictionary used by the function.

-### Cleaning Postcodes

-Auditing the postcodes using a regular expression showed that it didn't follow a uniform format.
-To clean up postcodes, I decided to remove the county codes, but if a total cleaning is needed, a new field for county codes should be created in order to not lose the county codes data.
-This wasn't done here (however, it might be easily fixable if MongoDB was used--I used SQL).
-Some examples of updates for postcodes are:

-    78704-7205 => 78704
-    Texas => None
-    TX 78613 => 78613

 ### The "clean" Function

-Instead of using all the functions above individually in the final xml data extraction, particularly in the "shape_element" function, a "clean" function was created and eventually used.
+Instead of using individual functions which were written to fix different problems in the street name, a "clean" function was created and used in the "shape_element" function (discussed below).

     def clean(value, tag, mapping_street, expectedcities, mapping_city):
         if is_street_name(tag):